-Nobody is right at all times, and in fact, there is no right and wrong in a given argument.
-There is subjectivity and different people's perspectives.
+Nobody is right all the time.
+In fact, there is no right and wrong in a given argument.
+There are subjectivity and different people's perspectives.
 You have your opinion and I have mine.
 We could be looking at the same shade of green and you think it's blue, while I insist that it's green.
-No one is right in this situation, it's a matter of opinion.
+No one is right in this situation.
+It's a matter of opinion.

-We believe that if we do the right thing, we will be rewarded somehow in life.
-This couldn't be further from the truth.
+We believe that if we do the right thing in situations throughout life, we will be rewarded somehow in life.
+This isn't always the truth.
 Bad things happen to good people and vice versa.
 There is no one keeping score, and we do the best that we can in our lives.

 Learning cognitive behavioral therapy techniques during sessions with your therapist in treatment, including cognitive distortions and thought records is extraordinarily helpful for people with anxiety, depression, or eating disorders.
 CBT provides that level of insight into our emotional challenges and has the capacity to better our lives with the development of coping skills and pathways to healthier thinking.